-The visualisation technologies will need to bring together our own asset data, information on drainage capacity, water quality information, results from model simulations, operational data and data from partners.
-We will look to create something different, specifically how we can use new catchment modelling to determine the probability and consequences of risks on the environment, such that we can explore the potential effectiveness of catchment management solutions.
+The technologies will need to bring together our own asset data, information on drainage capacity, water quality information, results from model simulations, operational data and data from partners.
+We will look to use new catchment modelling to determine the probability and consequences of risks on the environment, such that we can explore the potential effectiveness of catchment management solutions.